 to identify the largest inner approximation of the ROA.
 We note that \eqref{eq:LMI} is not linear in $d^1$ as the slope and sector bounds depend on $\udl{d},\ovl{d}$ that are determined from $d^1$, cf. Section \ref{sec:problem_formulation}.
 To additionally optimize over $d^1$, we use bisection and convex linesearch methods as follows.

-First, we use a bisection method to determine the maximum value of $d^1$ for which the SDP \eqref{eq:SDP} is feasible and consequently, we run a golden section search to find the minimum value of $\trace(X_x)$ over $d^1$.
+First, we use a bisection method to determine the maximum value of $d^1$ for which the SDP \eqref{eq:SDP} is feasible and consequently, we run a golden section search to find the minimum value of $\trace(X_x)$ over $\delta$ with $d^1=\delta \cdot e_n, \delta>0$, where $e_n$ is the all ones vector of dimension $n$.
 There is an underlying trade-off that establishes this minimum.
 While small values of $d^1$ constrain the inner approximation of the ROA to be within those given bounds, for large values of $d^1$ the more conservative slope and sector bounds are the limiting factor.